 Agricola Summer Research Grants

 Agricola Grants are designed to encourage and support original collaborative research projects between Puget Sound faculty and students in the sciences, social sciences, and humanities.
 The award seeks to foster intellectual growth, creative thinking, discovery, and professional development.
 It is named after Georgius Agricola (1494-1555), the "Father of Geology," a German scholar, scientist, and physician who worked in the mining regions of Bohemia.
 Agricola was among the first to create scientific order out of knowledge derived from practical work and based his writings on careful observation and experience, often rejecting the superstitions of his time.

-Agricola Scholars receive a summer stipend of $4,250.
+Agricola Scholars receive a summer grant of $4,500.
 Funds of up to 150% of the stipend may be requested for research expenses associated with the project.
 Awarded funds must be expended before May 1 of the year following the summer research.
 Because Agricola Scholars receive supporting funds for materials or other research expenses, they are not eligible for UEC Student Research Awards for the same project.

 Agricola faculty mentors who supervise and collaborate with an Agricola Scholar receive a stipend of $1,000.

 The most competitive applications will be considered for Agricola grants.